 Are you a rookie in school PR or a veteran of many years?
 Do you seek Accreditation in Public Relations or do you need to find out the latest issues affecting our public schools?
 Maybe your school district is starting an education foundation?
-Would you like to earn your Education Foundation Certification?
-Perhaps your district has a bond election on the horizon.
+Perhaps your district has a bond election on the horizon?
 Whatever your PR needs may be, TSPRA can provide the training you need to become an effective, poised communicator.
 You can earn credit for the training you receive.
 TSPRA will also help you get ready to take that big accreditation step.

 So, sign up for the next workshop.
 Attend the annual conference.
 Study for the APR exam through TSPRA.
 Register for education foundation certification training.
 Hold the next crisis communications training in your district.